a runner sitting down and performing a hamstring stretch by pulling their foot towards them

 Before performing any stretching, at minimum a five-minute jog or light exercises should be performed, and ideally 10–15 minutes in colder weather.

 The main goal of your pre-run stretch is injury prevention.
-While dynamic stretching is generally preferred in a warm up, you can perform some static stretching if you feel that it's needed.
+While dynamic stretching is generally preferred during a warm-up, you can perform some static stretching if you feel that it's needed.

-There is some evidence that suggests that pre-exercise static stretching can impede performance somewhat by slowing muscle contraction speed.
-This could affect those activities that require power (sprinters and middle distance runners take note), so if you do perform static stretching in your warm up routine, it's best to do it early on (but still after 5-10 minute of light exercise to get the muscles warm) before any running-specific drills or dynamic stretching.
+There is some evidence that suggests that pre-exercise static stretching can impede performance by slowing muscle contraction speed.
+This could affect those activities that require power (sprinters and middle distance runners take note), so if you do perform static stretching in your warm-up routine, it's best to do it early on (but still after 5–10 minutes of light exercise to get the muscles warm) before any running-specific drills or dynamic stretching.
+Pre-run dynamic stretching has been shown to either have no effect on running performance or to improve running performance.

 Post-run Stretching